Naymul24/Web-App-DevOps-Project/README.md

 - **Send to the Hub:**
 3. The image was tagged and pushed to the hub to be opened by the user.

+## Deploying Containerised Application onto a Kubernetes Cluster

+To deploy the application onto a Kubernetes cluster, we have decided to implement Infrastructure as Code using Terraform.
+The main reasons for deployment to Kubernetes included the ability for application scalability as well as it providing a unified solution for automating the deployment, scaling, and management of the containerised application.
+It ensures that our application can effortlessly scale in response to varying workloads, enhancing both performance and user experience.

+To do this the infrastruture setup had to be set, which ensured the Kubernetes cluster's seamless operation and secure communication.
+The following steps were taken:

+### Defining Network Services with IaC
+1. The Terraform project and modules were created to organise infrastructure code.
+2. The initial set of Terraform files for networking services were developed including the main.tf, variable.tf and output.tf files.
+3. First the 3 input variables were defined in the variable.tf files.
+These included the resource group name, location and a virtual network address space.
+4. Then in the main.tf file the essential networking resources for an AKS cluster were defined including an Azure Resource Group, a VNet, two subnets and a Network Security Group.
+5. Lastly the output.tf files were created including the networking resources for the AKS cluster
+6. The networking module was intialised.

+### Defining an AKS Cluster with IaC

 ### Prerequisites